Santa Maria, Laguna: Pre-Spanish and Spanish Regime

 The first and patronal name of Santa Maria was San Miguel de Caboan.
-San Miguel was the name given by the Spanish friar who founded the tow, which was in honor of St. Michael the Archangel, the town's first patron.
+San Miguel was the name given by the Spanish friar who founded the town, which was in honor of St. Michael the Archangel, the town's first patron.
 Caboan came from the native term "kabuhuan", a kind of bamboo abundant in the place during that time.
 The first church was built in the same place where the present church is erected.
 It was then made of cogon and bamboo.

 There was also the first Parochial school ran by Spanish friars.
 According to information, Catholic faith was well embraced by the people.
 It was believed that the people of this town had always been good and loyal followers.
 No remarkable Spanish relics could be traced in this town nowadays.
 It is only the facade of the church in which traces of Spanish culture could be seen as shown by the materials in which it was made of.
 That one could distinguish that there had been such regime in this town.
 However, folk tales on "Bailes and Comparsas" could still be heard among elders.